Understanding Psychotropics: Should You Try Psychotropic Medications?

 • Stimulants

-For the most part, these categories are self-explanatory.
-Anti-anxiety medications are used to treat anxiety disorders; antipsychotics are primarily used to treat psychosis symptoms that manifest in people living with schizophrenia or mania related to bipolar disorder.
+Anti-anxiety medications are used to treat anxiety disorders; antipsychotics are primarily used to treat psychosis symptoms that can manifest in people living with schizophrenia, mania related to bipolar disorder, and other psychotic disorders or symptoms.
 However, the use of these medications does sometimes overlap.

 Getty/AnnaStills

-To start, side effects could be a serious concern.
+For some, side effects could be a serious concern.
 While not everyone who takes psychotropic medication experiences negative side effects, some do.
 Side effects can be relatively harmless, or they can be extreme and life-threatening.
 The more serious side effects of certain medications include hallucinations or an increase in suicidal thoughts.
-When a person is experiencing severe side effects, their doctor may recommend that they discontinue taking the medication that causing them.
+When a person is experiencing severe side effects, their doctor may recommend that they discontinue taking the medication that is causing them.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.

 Another common reason people stop taking medication for mental illness or avoid going on medication is that people with mental illness often don't realize or find it difficult to accept that they do have a mental illness.
-This is so common, in fact, that there is a term to describe it; according to the National Alliance on Mental Illness (NAMI), anosognosia refers to instances where a person is "unaware of their mental health condition."
-Anosognosia occurs particularly frequently in individuals with schizophrenia and bipolar disorders.
-It is difficult to accept treatment if you're not convinced there is something that needs to be treated.
+According to the National Alliance on Mental Illness (NAMI), anosognosia refers to instances where a person is "unaware of their mental health condition."
+Anosognosia occurs particularly frequently in individuals with schizophrenia and bipolar disorder.
+Individuals may find it difficult to accept treatment if they are not convinced that they would benefit from medication.
+However, some people may have cultural, personal, or physical reasons for avoiding medication, and other treatment options are available.

-People might also worry about what the medication will do to them in a more general or personal sense.
-They may not know how to separate the mental illness from themselves, and they worry that by taking psychotropics they'll lose part of themselves that makes them who they are.
+Some people might also worry about what the medication will do to them in a more general or personal sense.
+They may not know how to separate the mental illness from themselves and worry that by taking psychotropics, they'll lose part of themselves that makes them who they are.
+Medication is not the only avenue for support, and one’s reasons for not taking medication are valid.

 Addressing concerns about psychotropics

-Anosognosia should be approached with sensitivity by a professional.
-You may feel that a loved one is in need of treatment and want to seek help for them, but unless a person is a danger to themselves or others, an adult will not normally be forced to seek treatment involuntarily, whether that treatment includes psychotropic medication or not.
-Consider gently encouraging them to seek help on their own by highlighting the fact that you do not need to be mentally ill to attend therapy, and that therapy can be helpful to anyone.
+Anosognosia can be approached with sensitivity by a professional.
+If one believes their loved one might benefit from treatment and want to seek help for them, it may be challenging to accept that people often must choose to seek support themselves.
+Unless a person is a danger to themselves or others, an adult may not often be forced to seek treatment involuntarily, whether that treatment includes psychotropic medication or not.
+Consider gently encouraging a loved one to seek help on their own by highlighting the fact that you do not need to be mentally ill to attend therapy and that therapy may be helpful to anyone.

-Those worried about medication altering their personality should be encouraged to understand that they are a person apart from their mental illness.
-The purpose of medication is to suppress the aspects of their mental illness that make it difficult for them to live a full life.
-Essentially, medication can help them become more of themselves.
+Those worried about medication altering their personality can be encouraged to understand that they are a person apart from their mental illness.
+The purpose of medication is often to reduce symptoms that make it difficult to function and achieve goals.
+Medication may improve certain life skills.

-The decision to go on psychotropic medication is one you will have to make with a trusted psychiatrist.
-Mental Health or Behavioral Health practitioners can also provide the same services.
-All medications have associated side effects, some more severe than others.
+The decision to go on psychotropic medication is one individuals can make with a trusted psychiatrist.
+Mental health or behavioral health practitioners may also provide the same services if they are doctors or licensed to prescribe medication.
+Psychologists, therapists, social workers, and counselors cannot prescribe medications.
+All medications can have associated side effects, some more severe than others.
 Dosages also differ.
-If you discuss your doubts with your doctor, they can assuage them, address them, or help you find another way.
+If you discuss your doubts with your doctor, they can assuage them, address them, or help you find another treatment option.
+Therapy may also be a helpful avenue when looking to reduce symptoms in the long term.

 iStock